apiflask/apiflask/docs/usage.md

 @auth.verify_token  # register a callback to verify the token def verify_token(token):
     # verify the token and get the user id
-    # then query and return the corresponding user from database
+    # then query and return the corresponding user from the database
     # ...

 @app.get('/')